pal03377/master-thesis/thesis.typ

 === CoFee Module
 We largely keep the architecture of the CoFee module as proposed by Bernius et al.~#cite("cofee", "cofee2") and Michel~@atheneLoadBalancer.
 Notably, Michel contributed a _Load Balancer_ that efficiently distributes incoming requests among the CoFee modules for _Segmentation_, _Embedding_, and _Clustering_~@atheneLoadBalancer.
-The load balancer is highly coupled with the CoFee modules, which is why we cannot use it in Athena directly.
+The CoFee modules are highly dependent on orchestration by the load balancer, which is why we cannot use it in Athena directly.
 To enhance compatibility, we introduce a _CoFee Adapter_ that provides a unified interface for the CoFee module to the Athena system.

 Both the existing CoFee module, called "Athena-CoFee", and the new CoFee Adapter are based on the FastAPI framework.